Srikant114/frestMart/README.md

 ## About Us
 At FreshMart, we pride ourselves on providing the finest selection of farm-fresh produce, locally sourced meats, and artisanal goods.
 Our goal is to offer high-quality ingredients to elevate your culinary experience.

+## Technology Used
+- React
+- React Icon

 ## Features
 - Wide variety of fresh produce
 - Locally sourced meats and dairy products